Andy Kershaw

-Andrew J. G. Kershaw (born 9 November 1959) is a broadcaster and disc jockey, predominantly on radio, and known for his interest in world music.
+Andrew J. G. Kershaw (born 9 November 1959) is an English broadcaster and disc jockey, predominantly on radio, and known for his interest in world music.

 Kershaw's shows feature a mix of country, blues, reggae, folk music, African music, spoken word performances and a wide variety of other music from around the world.

 Early life and education

 Kershaw was born in Littleborough, Lancashire, on 9 November 1959.
 His older sister is broadcaster Liz Kershaw.
 A headmaster and headmistress, Kershaw's parents instilled in him the ethics of education and self-improvement at an early age.